instaloader/instaloader/docs/cli-options.rst

    Password for your Instagram account.
 Without this option, you'll be prompted for your password interactively if there is not yet a valid session file.

+   .. warning:: Using :option:`--password` option is discouraged for security
+      reasons.
+Enter your password interactively when asked, or use the sessionfile feature (:option:`--sessionfile` to customize path).

 How to Download
 ^^^^^^^^^^^^^^^